 The system shall support the following functions

-Arguably the easy part is the definition of the phrases to support the required function.
+Arguably the easy part is the definition of supported phrases.
 A requirements document could add the following,

 The system shall support the following phrases, phrase 1, phrase 2, phrase 3…. etc. This may be useful when a list of phrases already exists.